All Episodes

 He can't control them.

-And I mean Democrats, they're going to be at this convention.
+And I mean, Democrats, they're going to be at this convention.

-He may be saying things a lot of them agree with, but some of them know don't say this stuff.
+He may be saying things a lot of them agree with, but some of them know you don't say this stuff.

-Now we we're lucky to have this because the cameras had shut down yesterday when he said this.
+And we're lucky to have this because the cameras had shut down yesterday when he said this.

-They had all broken down at that little town meeting he had with the eyebrow, Tim Kane, uh, was near its end.
+They had all broken down that little town meeting he had with the eyebrow.

-This is one of the last things that he said, and the uh the drive-by's already gotten what they wanted out of this, and they were long gone getting ready to go to the next stop.
+And the drive-by has already gotten what they wanted out of this, and they were long gone, getting ready to go to the next stop.

 Hi.